Geysar Kashiyeva: Life

-Upon the establishment of the Azerbaijan Democratic Republic in 1918, Kashiyeva moved to Baku.
-After Sovietisation, she gave art lessons and worked as an illustrator for the magazine Sharg Gadini.
+After the establishment of the Azerbaijan Democratic Republic, Geysar moved from Tbilisi to Baku in 1918.
+During the Soviet era, she taught painting in Baku and contributed illustrations to the "Eastern Step" journal.
+In 1930, Geysar married for the second time, to Zulfugar Seyidbeyli, but this marriage also did not last long.
 In the 1930s she married Zulfugar Seyidbeyli, an active member of the Communist Party of Azerbaijan.
 In 1938 Seyidbeyli was arrested for political reasons and deported along with Kashiyeva from European Russia.
+Shortly after, they were both exiled.

-She returned to Azerbaijan in the 1950s and once again engaged in artistic work.
-She died in 1972, at age 78.
+Geysar returned to Azerbaijan in 1950 and died on April 17, 1972, in Baku.
 Her works are preserved in the Museum of Fine Arts in Baku.